ali449/Reversi-Game/README.md

 # Installation

-You only need to install Java SE and Java Fx. read [this](https://openjfx.io/openjfx-docs/)
+You only need to install Java SE and Java Fx.
+Read [this](https://openjfx.io/openjfx-docs/)

 # Usage
-For play with computer, Select auto mode in new game windos
+For play with computer, Select auto mode in new game window